PiSCSI/.github/profile/README.md

 # RedSCSI
 RedSCSI is an upcoming "re-branding" of the "RaSCSI Reloaded" project.
-Keep an eye on this page for future updates!
+Watch this page for future updates!